Pocatello Regional Transit

 Pocatello Regional Transit (PRT) is the primary provider of mass transportation in Southeast Idaho and is a department within the City of Pocatello (Public Transit Department).
-Transit services being provided by PRT in Idaho Transportation District #5 have been greatly assisted by County and Municipal organizations, Idaho Transportation Department (ITD), and the Federal Transit Administration (FTA).
+Transit services being provided by PRT in Idaho Transportation District #5 have been greatly assisted by County and Municipal organizations, the Idaho Transportation Department (ITD), and the Federal Transit Administration (FTA).
 Residents & visitors within the service area are all eligible to ride and the welcome is extended to come & "TAKE YOUR SEAT" on the bus.